 Metal no longer than 1.2 m (4 ft)

 Gyprock no larger than 3 ft X 4 ft

 Tree trunks and stumps

-The City collects Christmas trees placed at the curb on Wednesdays typically starting the second week in January until the final Wednesday in January.
+The City collects Christmas trees placed at the curb on Wednesdays from January 15 to January 29 2020.
 You must place the tree at the curb by 7 am.
 After that date, you will need to bring the tree to the Public Works Yard to dispose of it.
 The trees will eventually be chipped.
 So, it is critical that you not tie the tree nor place it in a plastic bag or any type of covering.
 Also, please strip the tree of lights, cords, and decorations.